 Meta Title Tags

-The mata title tag is one of the most important on-site optimization factors in Baidu’s ranking algorithm.
-Some even believe that Baidu gives a higher importance to the meta tags than Google.
+The meta title tag is one of the most important on-site optimization factors in Baidu’s ranking algorithm.
+Some even believe that Baidu gives higher importance to meta tags than Google.
 And among all meta tags, the meta title is probably the most important.

 Optimizing meta title tags for Baidu is not much more difficult than writing meta titles for Google, but there are some important characteristics to take into account.